A beacon of hope in volatility, Blue Chip company stocks can fortify our portfolios

-What does it mean to be a Blue Chip stock
+What does it mean to be a Blue Chip stock?

 The term ‘Blue Chip’ to describe stocks originated in the US, a play on the high-value pieces on a poker (gambling) table.
 A Dow Jones employee, Oliver Gingold, is said to have coined it way back in 1923, to apply to stocks that had been trading at $200 or more a share in those days.

 In the early 20th century, Blue Chip stocks primarily meant high-priced stocks.
 But with time, the meaning was modified.
-If at first it was the Blue Chip share price determining the status, now it is the inherent value of a Blue Chip share (fundamentals).
+If at first, it was the Blue Chip share price determining the status, now it is the inherent value of a Blue Chip share (fundamentals).

-Blue Chip stocks or Blue Chip shares are the most commonly used terms, but by association, Blue Chip can also be used for the companies whose stocks are being considered or even investment funds which track Blue Chip shares.
+Blue Chip stocks or Blue Chip shares are the most commonly used terms, but by association, Blue Chip can also be used for the companies whose stocks are being considered or even investment funds that track Blue Chip shares.